48V explained: what is it, do you need it and what are the pros and cons

 Power decoded

 First of all, let’s explain the difference between 12V and 48V.
 Both are portable, battery-stored electrical systems used to power lights, appliances and electronics when you are off-grid and unable to connect to mains (240V) power.
-The voltage is a measure of the battery’s capacity to store and discharge energy.
+The voltage is a measure of the battery’s capacity to discharge energy.
 In RVs, 12V traditionally powers the lights and low-draw appliances such as USB charge points and compressor fridges.
 Both 12V and 48V power systems can support larger, more electricity-intensive appliances, such as a household kettle, when the power is converted to 240V through an inverter.

 48V x 10 amps = 480 watts